-Review and provide input on: (1) Annual Budget, (2) Customer rate setting strategy for Fiscal Year 2020-2021, (3) Establishment of a Customer Bill Stabilization Fund, and (4) Recommend Board approval for a revision to Financial Policy B.2 regarding contributions to reserves.
+Review and provide input on: (1) Annual Budget, (2) Customer rate setting strategy for Fiscal Year 2020-2021.
+Approval of (3) creating a Customer Bill Stabilization Fund, and (4) a revision to Financial Policy B.2 regarding contributions to reserves.